top of page

 Why it is important:

-If you do research on creativity, the data can be very confusing.
-I think we all innately know that the ability to think creatively is a benefit, but may not have processed how or why.
-Research on creativity tends to focus on people who identify and are identified as creative, usually artists, writers and musicians.
+If you research creativity, the data can be very confusing.
+We all innately know that the ability to think creatively is a benefit, but may not have processed how or why.
+Research on creativity tends to focus on people who identify and are identified as creative, usually artists, writers, and musicians.

 I would argue that creative thinking can be a part of nearly every facet of life.
-I cook, keep my garden, parent and teach as a creative person.
-Okay, what does that actually mean?
+I cook, keep my garden, parent, and teach as a creative person.
+Okay, what does that mean?
 I am constantly innovating.
-For example, I never cook a meal exactly the same way twice, every year my veg patch has a different plan, and when facing an odious job like washing the 54 windows in my home (yes, 54 windows...there are 26 windows just in my porch with 157 individual panes...let that soak in), I try to find a better, more efficient way to do it.
+For example, I never cook a meal the same way twice, every year my veg patch has a different plan, and when facing a job like washing the 54 windows in my home (yes, 54 windows...there are 26 windows just in my porch with 157 individual panes...let that soak in), I try to find a better, more efficient way to do it.

-I encourage you to think of creativity as more than just an important aspect of pursuing the arts, as important as I think that is!
+I encourage you to think of creativity as more than just an important aspect of pursuing the arts, although that is very important!

-Creative thinking allows us to innovate, refine, combine or elaborate on an idea to create something new, whether it is a delicious dish of spaghetti and meatballs or the next great American novel.
+Creative thinking allows us to innovate, refine, combine, or elaborate on an idea to create something new, a delicious dish of spaghetti and meatballs or the next great American novel.
 Also, the ability to think creatively allows us to be more resourceful, flexible, and resilient.
-I hope that you agree with me, that a creative mind is a gift not only to the person who wields it but also to the world.
+I hope you agree, that a creative mind is a gift not only to the person who wields it but also to the world.
 Where would we be without innovators and creative thinkers like Thomas Edison or Dwight D. Eisenhower?

 The 4C's of Creativity

 Let's start by talking about creative confidence.
 All creative ventures have an element of risk baked into them.
-For some children, namely those with more perfectionistic natures, this kind of risk taking can lead to anxiety, making safe choices (recreating something they have already seen), and takes the joy out of creating.
+For some children, namely those with more perfectionistic natures, this kind of risk-taking can lead to anxiety, and making safe choices (recreating something they have already seen).

 1. Creative Confidence:

-• Providing opportunities for practice and preparatory work and providing scaffolding for instruction is the best approach to building creative confidence.
-I have made every effort in this program, to make sure that opportunities for practice and preparatory work are included in their learning experiences.
-Also, scaffolding of instruction is provided in the content (supporting materials) and the sequencing of each learning experience ( learning experiences builds on previous learning experiences).
+• Providing opportunities for practice, planning, and scaffolding instruction is the best approach to building creative confidence.
+I have made every effort in this program for practice and planning.
+Also, scaffolding of instruction is provided in the content (supporting materials) and the sequencing of each learning experience ( learning experiences build on previous learning experiences).

-• Developing a growth mindset and using growth mindset language when they are learning as well as when assessing their learning is also key.
+• Developing a growth mindset and using growth mindset language when they are learning and assessing their learning is also key.
 (I suggest looking into the work of Carol Dweck.
-She is the guru of growth mindset.
+She is the guru of the growth mindset.
 Her ideas are deep in the bones of everything I do.)

-2. Cultivating ideas: Helping them to learn to discard obvious choices and work toward more unique solutions.
+2. Cultivating ideas: Helping them learn to discard obvious choices and work toward more unique solutions.

-Let's dig deeper into how to help learners better understand how obvious and unique solutions differ, and how learners can develop the mental tools to think more creatively more consistently.
+Let's dig deeper into how to help learners better understand how obvious and unique solutions differ, and how learners can develop the mental tools to think more creatively.

 I recommend doing the following: We did this exercise before starting the "Sound Effect Drawing" in the "Art of Ideas" pack, but it could be introduced at any point.
-I do recommend holding off until 3rd or 4th grade, because it requires fairly abstract thinking skills.
+I recommend holding off until 3rd or 4th grade because it requires fairly abstract thinking skills.

-"Think of you brain like a great big room full of file cabinets, all full of your memories and experiences.
-When you ask yourself a question, your brain will take you to the file cabinet that has the answer.
-For example, "What color is a bear?"...Could you feel your brain working to find the bear file, and then it tells you that bears can be brown, black, or white?
-Did you need to ask what types of bears there are?
-Did your brain bring up pictures of different types of bears?
-What we just did is called metacognition, that is becoming aware of your own thinking process.
+"Think of your brain like a great big room full of file cabinets, all full of memories and experiences.
+When you ask yourself a question, your brain will take you to the file with the most obvious answer.
+For example, "What color is a bear?"...Could you feel your brain working to find the bear file, and then it tells you that bears are brown?
+Now picture different types of bears.
+Now you probably realize they can also also be can be black, or white.
+Did your brain bring up pictures of different types of bears right away?

 Now introduce the circle test.
 I have this as a free downloadable image in the arted4kiddos store.

 I recommend giving them 10-30 minutes to complete this task.
 Once that is done, have them cut out the individual squares and sort through their solutions asking them to, "Separate the solutions that you think are obvious from those you think are unique."
-This is a very powerful tool to do with a group of learners, because they are able to see that their classmates often came up with the same solutions as them.
+This is a powerful tool to do with a group of learners because they can see that their classmates often came up with the same solutions as them.

 Continue: "Why are some ideas more unique than others?"
 In what way?

 Did you add interesting details?
 Did you use the space around the circle or combine the circle with something else to create something new?
-Did you end up thinking deeply and considering many solutions?"
-That kind of thinking is what we can call, "mining for gold not picking up rocks."
+Did you think deeply and consider many solutions?"
+That kind of thinking can be called, "mining for gold not picking up rocks."

-Can you imagine how you could use this way of thinking creatively (adding details, considering your picture space, combining ideas or considering multiple solutions) into how you make art every time? "
+Can you imagine how you could use this way of thinking creatively (adding details, considering your picture space, combining ideas, or considering multiple solutions) in how you make art every time? "

-What does Arted4kiddos do to help learner cultivate ideas?
+What does Arted4kiddos do to help learners cultivate ideas?

 It is widely accepted that creative thinking always begins by asking questions.
 You will see that early on as they begin art learning, those questions are very direct, "What could you see in a garden?"
 As they progress in their artistic development, the questions become more specific to the project as well as to the interests and personal preferences of the individual.
 Choices in media, style, aesthetic preferences, and subject are increasingly built into the learning.
 The question stops being "What are we doing?" and starts to become "How do I want to do this?" (personal expression).